sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 To summarize, the `try` block encloses the code that might throw an error, the `catch` block handles the exception if one is thrown, and the `finally` block contains code that must be executed regardless of the outcome of the `try` block.

-### 234. Explain some of the promise combinators in javascript?
+### Question 234.
+Explain some of the promise combinators in javascript?
 Race, allSettled, any ?

 - Promise.race: Returns a promise that resolves or rejects as soon as one of the promises in an iterable resolves or rejects, with the value or reason from that promise.